juehv/Ardubike/README.md

 # Ardubike
-Source Code and Schematics for DIY E-Bike (restricted to pedal assist)
+Source Code and Schematics for DIY E-Bike (restricted to pedal assist).

 # State
-Project stopped since the motor died in experiments (cable broke).
-Project will be restarted with a VESC and a different motor.
+Project restart with BLDC motor.